-Some of the farmers were once big suppliers of baled wheat and barley straw for animal fodder, until the shilling dropped that the income from the baled straw is less than the holistic value of the straw if is left as mulch to rebuild the soil.
+Some of the farmers were once big suppliers of baled wheat and barley straw for animal fodder, until the shilling sense dropped that the income from the baled straw is less than the holistic value of the straw if is left as mulch to rebuild the soil.

-Mulching with the crop residue is arguably one cheapest ways of conserving water, which makes the crops thrive even when the rainfall has been below the expected.
+Mulching with the crop residue is arguably one of cheapest ways of conserving water, which makes the crops thrive even when the rainfall has been below the expected.

 They are then keen on not disturbing their soils so as to retain its moisture and this is where the terms zero-till, minimum tillage or conservation tillage comes in.
 They only poke the hole for seeds, leaving the rest of the ground untouched.

 I hear some whispers; “ Oh – but they have big precision planters”.
 Depending on your farm size – you can poke the hole with a stick, panga or a jembe.
 Get the concept right, use the tool at your disposal.
 Done.

 By embracing crop science they are intentional about choosing not only the crop to grow but the variety that does well in their particular areas.
 They use a crop rotation regime that cheaply introduces nutrients into soil, control weeds and also break hard pans.
 Early planting is their go-to way of establishing a crop so take advantage of the first rains.

 And when it comes to using farming chemicals, they use those which besides offering them a cheaper and efficient way of preventing and controlling weeds, pests and diseases, they are softer on their crops, soils and the environment because they want longevity.